dvdmtw98/blog/blog-vault/articles/2024-01-26-building-home-lab-part-8.md

 ![vbox-36|500](images/building-home-lab-part-8/vbox-36.png)

-However, we can configure up to 8 interfaces per VM.
-To add more than 4 interfaces we have to utilize the VirtualBox CLI.
+However, VirtualBox lets you add up to 8 interfaces to a VM.
+To use more than 4 interfaces the VirtualBox CLI has to be used.

 ### VirtualBox CLI Setup